EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Read from public project buckets via the AWS CLI

-To read data from the public project bucket requires the use of an S3 URI of form `s3://<project-name>:mybucket/scotland/lothian/edinburgh.csv`.
-However, as described in [Public project buckets or buckets of other projects](#public-project-buckets-or-buckets-of-other-projects) earlier, S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid and some S3 tools do not allow such S3 URIs to be used.
+To read data from the public project bucket requires the use of a bucket name of `<project-name>:mybucket`.
+However, as described in [Public project buckets or buckets of other projects](#public-project-buckets-or-buckets-of-other-projects) such bucket names are strictly invalid and some S3 tools do not allow such bucket names to be used.
 The AWS CLI is one such tool.

 You can see what the AWS CLI does when given such a S3 URI, by running the following, replacing `<project-name>` with your EIDF project name 'eidfNNN' (`--no-sign-request` tells the AWS CLI to not use any configured credentials):